-Publishing@W3C—Fundraising for EPUBCheck
+Publishing@W3C—Fundraising for EPUBCheck: phase 2

-We Need Your Support: Join The Effort to Update The Tool We Use to Validate EPUB Files
+We Still Need Your Support: Join The Effort to Update The Tool We Use to Validate EPUB Files

 What is EPUBCheck?